NLALDlab/VarMiON/README.md

 * data_generation_heat_equation_robin_2d_fenicsx.py : you can generate and save the data by exploiting the numerical solution of the pde with the Python's Library "FEniCSx"; this file requires version 0.9.0 of DOLFINx, you can run a Docker image with DOLFINx with the command `docker run -ti dolfinx/dolfinx:v0.9.0`
 * data_generation_template.py : if you want to use your data, this file shows how to save it in the correct format.

+## Requirements

+To run this project, create a Conda environment with the required packages.
+Replace `environment_name` with a name of your choice:

+`conda create -n environment_name python=3.11 matplotlib scipy seaborn pytorch pytorch-cuda=11.8 -c pytorch -c nvidia`

+Note: Python and PyTorch must be compatible with the CUDA version installed on your system.
+For more details, see the official PyTorch installation guide https://pytorch.org/get-started/locally/.

+To use the environment in Jupyter notebooks:

+`source activate base`
+`conda activate environment_name`
+`conda install ipykernel`
+`python -m ipykernel install --user --name environment_name --display-name "Python (environment_name)"`

 ## References